JasonHJG/Multi-label-classification/README.md

 # Multi-label-classification
-Tensorflow implementation of an Alex-net-like CNN to do multi-label classification.
+Tensorflow and keras implementation of an Alex-net-like CNN to do multi-label classification.
 Data set MIMLimage is retrieved from LAMDA in NJU